-Serving Central FL, Northern FL, Southeastern FL, and the Panhandle
+We Control Cockroaches in Central FL, Northern FL, Southeastern FL, and the Panhandle

-Roaches are incredibly resilient and can hang around for months without immediate action to remove them.
-DIY sprays and home remedies might slow things down, but they rarely fix the whole problem.
+Without immediate removal, roaches can hang around for months.
+DIY sprays and home remedies may slow things down, but they rarely fix the whole problem.
 Unless you know exactly where to look and how to treat them, you could be chasing roaches for weeks or even months.
-That’s why professional pest control matters.
-We know how to get rid of roaches efficiently, discreetly, and with long-term results.

 Identify the Cockroach Species in Your Home or Business